Why saving for retirement should be a priority over paying for a child's education.

-The cost of post-secondary education is steadily increasing in the U.S., and Millennials – the college-aged kids of today – are finding it challenging to find employment to help them pay for it.
+The cost of post-secondary education is steadily increasing in the U.S., and millennials are finding it challenging to find employment to help them pay for it.

 It’s a growing concern given that 76 percent of Americans are concerned about their ability to achieve a secure retirement, according to the National Institute on Retirement Security.

-While many financial experts believe saving for retirement should be a priority over paying for a child’s education, about half of Americans disagree, according to a 2015 RBC Wealth Management poll, conducted by Ipsos.
+While many financial experts believe saving for retirement should be a priority over paying for a child’s education, about half of Americans disagree, according to an RBC Wealth Management poll, conducted by Ipsos.

 The poll shows 49 percent of Americans place a greater importance on helping their children pay for school, over their own retirement.

-Millennials are the most likely to put financing their children’s education first.
-The results say that 60 percent of Americans in the 18-to-34 age group see saving for their kids’ education as more important, compared with 43 percent of those ages 35 to 54, known as Generation X, and 28 percent of Baby Boomers, those ages 55 and older.
+The results say that 60 percent of Americans in the 18-to-34 age group see saving for their kids’ education as more important, compared with 43 percent of those ages 35 to 54, and 28 percent of those ages 55 and older.

 Cyndy Ranzau, wealth strategist at RBC Wealth Management–U.S., says with the gap between how much Americans have saved and what they’ll need to retire comfortably widening, saving for retirement should be the priority, but families can do both if they plan ahead.